The Top 5 Supplements for Skin, Hair and Nails

 5. Collagen Peptides

-There is good evidence that Collagen Peptides improves wrinkles, with Examine.com rating the evidence as grade B. Collagen Peptides as a supplement is a protein derived from bovine / marine connective tissue, commonly taken as powder or capsule.
+There is good evidence that Collagen Peptides improves wrinkles.
+Grade B, according to Examine.com.
+Collagen Peptides as a supplement is a protein derived from bovine / marine connective tissue, commonly taken as powder or capsule.
 Studies typically use 10–15g.

 Collagen peptides are a form of protein derived from animal connective tissue — typically bovine or marine sources — that has been broken down into smaller, easily absorbed fragments.
 Collagen is the most abundant protein in the body and a key structural component of tendons, ligaments, cartilage, and skin.
 Supplementing with collagen peptides is known to support joint comfort and can help reduce joint pain associated with exercise.
 It can also support skin elasticity.
 It is most effective when taken with vitamin C, which is needed for collagen synthesis.